rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 ## Penalties Cross-Check

+- (-50%) Using alerts to show application messages or using alerts to replace application pages.
 - (-15) For recurring application errors, a deduction is allowed only once for each distinct type of error.
 - (-5) For layout issues where the elements overlap or cover each other, a deduction is allowed only once for each distinct type of issue.